The Library's search box

-In the Library's search tool you can search for and access practically all material available through the library.
+In the Library's search box you can search for and access practically all material available through the library.

 You can use the search box on the library's start page to find